wp-plugins/contexture-page-security/readme.txt

 Features:

+1. NEW IN 1.4!
+Restrict your ENTIRE website (use WordPress as an intranet)!
 1. Subscription support!
 Assign an expiration date to any membership!
 1. Custom "Access Denied" pages!
 1. Fully AJAX-loaded!
 Any changes you make to security are saved immediately!
 1. Use the "Registered Users" smart group to create special "registered users only" sections!
-1. Contextual help is available for every PSC feature (via WordPress's 'Help' tab)!
+1. Contextual help is available for every PSC feature (via WordPress' 'Help' tab)!
 1. Use simple, well-documented theme functions to easily automate your group memberships (You could even create an automatic subscription system)!
 1. Frequent updates and improvements!